 Dipl.-Kfm.
-Reinhard Bellinghausen
+Reinhard Bellinghausen (CEO)

 Operation of insurance business; distributing, selling, managing and processing insurance contracts in Germany and abroad along with any related ancillary business.
 Data processing and storage of personal data for our own purposes and on behalf of the involved insurance companies.